 We have an employment agreement with David Rosa, our Chief Executive Officer, which provides that his annual salary initially will be \$250,000 and is subject to annual review by our board of directors.
+Effective January 1, 2011, our board of directors set Mr. Rosa's annual base salary to be \$310,000.
 The board established Mr. Rosa's initial annual base salary of \$250,000 in late 2009 in connection with negotiating his employment agreement.
 The board believed Mr. Rosa's initial base salary was less than the salaries paid to other chief executive officers of small public companies and was appropriate because Mr. Rosa previously had not served as a chief executive officer of a public company.
-Effective January 1, 2011, the board increased Mr. Rosa's salary to \$310,000 per year in recognition of our company's progress towards its goals during calendar year 2010, which included the expansion of our management team, development of a less invasive procedure to implant our product and progress on our feasibility clinical trial, as well as to closer align Mr. Rosa's base salary with those of chief executive officers of other small public companies as determined by the board based on its collective experiences and industry knowledge.
+The board increased Mr. Rosa's salary for 2011 in recognition of our company's progress towards its goals during 2010, which included the expansion of our management team, development of a less invasive procedure to implant our product and progress on our feasibility clinical trial, as well as to closer align Mr. Rosa's base salary with those of chief executive officers of other small public companies as determined by the board based on its collective experiences and industry knowledge.